80, 85 and 87 decibels - why these values matter7th Dez 2015

 80, 85 and 87 decibels – where do these values come from?

 The noise Regulations are part of the Health and Safety at Work Act 1974 which derives from European legislation.
 It is legally binding and each of the 28 member states must incorporate it into their national law.
 So most of you will be familiar with them already.

 The Regulations in the UK refer to ‘exposure action level values’ and ‘exposure limit values’.

 What is an action level value or exposure limit value?

 An action level is basically a noise exposure level at which employers are required to take certain steps to reduce the harmful effects of noise on hearing.
 There are two main action levels for continuous noise, 80 and 85dB(A):

-- The lower exposure action value is a daily or weekly average noise exposure level of 80dB(A), at which the employer has to provide information and training and make hearing protection available.
+- The lower exposure action value is a daily or weekly average noise exposure level of 80 decibels (dB(A)), at which the employer has to provide information and training and make hearing protection available.

 - The upper exposure action value is set at a daily or weekly average noise exposure of 85dB(A), above which the employer is required to take reasonable practicable measures to reduce noise exposure, such as engineering controls or other technical measures.
 The use of hearing protection is also mandatory if the noise cannot be controlled by these measures, or while these measures are being planned or carried out.